ucode81/adv3lite-tads3-remapcmd/README.md

 >
 ```

-A special `doInstead(...)` is supported with RemapCmd so you can do something like this:
+The familiar `doInstead(...)` from Doer is supported with RemapCmd so you can do something like this:
 ```
 RemapCmd 'sing loudly'
   execute()